ibm-garage-dach/cloud-native-bootcamp/lab-03-s2i-app-dev.md

     Limit the amount of memory the container is allowed to use to `200 MB`.
     * **Labels:**
     You can assign labels to Kubernetes resources to organize, group and select them.
 This is especially useful when working with many resources in the same project.
-You can assign labels to Kubernetes resources to organize, group and select them.
-This is especially useful when working with many resources in the same project.
-    You can assign labels to Kubernetes resources to organize, group and select them.
-This is especially useful when working with many resources in the same project.
-    OpenShift will add these labels to all the resources created by this template.
-OpenShift will add these labels to all the resources created by this template.
 OpenShift will add these labels to all the resources created by this template.
     Add new labels to your application, for example the key `component` and value `frontend`.
 Please do not change or remove the `app` label:
     ![Specify Labels](lab-03-images/labels.png)